datarisk-io/mlops_codex/docs/source/training_guide.rst

 .. code:: python

+    # Start the client
+    training_client =  NeomarilTrainingClient()

     # Creating a new training experiment
+    training = training_client.create_training_experiment(
-    training = training_client.create_training_experiment('Teste notebook', # Experiment name, this is how you find your model in MLFLow
-                                            'Classification', # Model type.
+        experiment_name='Teste notebook', # Experiment name, this is how you find your model in MLFLow model_type='Classification', # Model type.
 Can be Classification, Regression or Unsupervised group='datarisk' # This is the default group.
-Create a new one when using for a new project
+Create a new one when using for a new project )
-                                            )

 The return of the method is a :py:class:`neomaril_codex.training.NeomarilTrainingExperiment`, where you can create multiple executions that works like versions of the main experiment.